-Children may dream of sugarplums, but for retailers there’s only one vision that matters during the Christmas season; the sales graph.
-And as the Christmas holiday season is make or break time for many small businesses, the overwhelming question is how to get more Christmas retail sales and make that graph climb as steeply as possible.
+Children may dream of sugarplums, but for retailers, there’s only one vision that matters during the Christmas season: the sales graph.
+And as the Christmas holiday season is make-or-break time for many retail stores, the overwhelming question is how to get more Christmas sales and make that graph climb as steeply as possible.

-But before you dismiss this idea out-of-hand, consider this: pretty well every retailer of every size has some kind of Christmas retail season sale—because they work.
+Sound obvious?
+Before you dismiss this idea out of hand, consider this: pretty much every retail store of every size has some kind of Christmas season sale—because they work.

 Now consider this: what if you didn't just have a sale but had one of the sales that just about everyone wanted to attend?